 An ad hoc committee consisting of staff from the city's Community Development and Personnel departments will review the resumes before forwarding the names of the three finalists to Bianchi.
 The mayor will interview the finalists.

 The city's Community Develop ment Director is a three-year position subject to appointment by the mayor that does not require approval by the City Council, according to the city code.
-However, Bianchi said he will still formally notify the
+However, Bianchi said he will still formally notify the council of his choice.

 Long time Community Development staff member Bonnie Galant has been serving as the department's interim director since Ruffer's resignation went into effect on Sept.
 7.